dfalster/Falster_2008_AmNat_offspring_model/README.md

 install.packages('smatr')
 ```

-To ensure long-term [computational reproducibility](https://www.britishecologicalsociety.org/wp-content/uploads/2017/12/guide-to-reproducible-code.pdf) of this work into the future, we have created a [Docker](http://dockerhub.com) image to enable others to reproduce these results using the same software and versions we used to conduct the original analysis.
 You can access an interactive RStudio session with the required software pre-installed by opening a container hosted by [Binder](http://mybinder.org):

 [![Launch Rstudio Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dfalster/Falster_2008_AmNat_offspring_model/master?urlpath=rstudio)

-Alternatively, you can use docker on your local machine.
+To ensure long-term [computational reproducibility](https://www.britishecologicalsociety.org/wp-content/uploads/2017/12/guide-to-reproducible-code.pdf) of this work, we have created a [Docker](http://dockerhub.com) image to enable others to reproduce these results on their local machines using the same software and versions we used to conduct the original analysis.
 Instructions for this are at bottom of the page.

 ## Material included in the repository include:

 - `data/`: Raw data
-- `R` directory containing functions used in analysis
+- `R/` directory containing functions used in analysis
-- `ms` directory containing manuscript in LaTeX and accompanying style files
 - `DECRIPTION`: A machine-readable [compendium]() file containing key metadata and dependencies
-- `LICENSE`: License for the materials
+- `license.md`: License for the materials
 - `Dockerfile` & `.binder/Dockerfile`: files used to generate docker containers for long-term reproducibility
 - `analytical_solutions.m`: contains matlab code used to derive the analytical solution reported in the paper